syafaatsaat/omni_oracle/README.md

 We based our data on the top 250 movies listed on the IMDb website (https://www.imdb.com/chart/top/?ref_=nv_mv_250) and sourced out more data from the OMDb (https://www.omdbapi.com/) and TMDB (https://www.themoviedb.org/) websites.
 The data is transformed using Python and some open-source libraries in Jupyter Notebook.
 Lastly, we stored the data in PostgreSQL where we designed the database schema, tables and entity-relationship models.

-### Development Stages
-1. Web Crawler to scrape data from IMDb website
-2. API requests from OMDb and TMDB
-3. Data Transformation
-4. Loading data into PostgreSQL using SQLAlchemy
-5. Make queries to learn about the data

 ## Olist Store (Brazilian E-Commerce) Data Pipeline

 ![olist|100](https://syafaatsaat.github.io/portfolio/assets/images/olist.jpg)